 - Sign up for Acorns

 Acorns is a different type of investing app.
 It will appeal to those looking for a hands-free way to grow and manage a diversified portfolio.
-With Acorns, you won’t trade stocks and ETFs like you would with Robinhood.
+With Acorns, you won’t trade stocks and ETFs like Robinhood.
 Instead, you’ll invest in a portfolio created by experts and recommended based on your own financial goals.
 It’s another alternative to a robo advisor.

-Possibly the most noteworthy feature of Acorns is the round-up functionality that automatically invests your spare change with no minimum deposit requirement.
+The most noteworthy feature of Acorns is the round-up functionality that automatically invests your spare change with no minimum deposit requirement.
 When you make a purchase with your credit card, Acorns will round it up to the next dollar and invest the difference for you.
 This is a great way to continually add to your portfolio passively.

 Although Acorns doesn’t directly support cryptocurrency trading, you can get exposure to crypto by adding a Bitcoin-linked ETF to your portfolio.